IBM/fhe-toolkit-linux/automation/Getting_Started.md

     my resource group is : `super_secret`

     Login to cloud.ibm.com -> `Manage -> Account -> Account Resources -> Resource Groups -> Create`

+* Install gpg on the system on which you will run the HPVS Deploy script

+     MacOS: `brew install gpg`

+* Install pyenv on the system on which you will run the HPVS Deploy script

+     MacOS: `brew install pyenv`

  * Login onto the S390x machine (see greg for credentials if you dont have them)

  * Clone the fhe-toolkit repo `https://github.com/IBM/fhe-toolkit-linux.git`